-You have a right to receive a paper copy of this Notice and/or an electronic copy by email upon request.
+You have the right to receive a paper copy of this notice and/or an electronic copy by email upon request.

-If you think we may have violated your privacy rights, or you disagree with a decision we made about access to your PHI, you may file a complaint with the person listed below.
+If you think Epworth may have violated your privacy rights or you disagree with a decision Epworth has made about access to your PHI, you may file a complaint with the contact listed below.
 You also may file a written complaint with the Secretary of the U.S. Department of Health and Human Services at 200 Independence Avenue SW, Washington D.C., 20201 or call 1-877-696-6775.
-We will take no retaliatory action against you if you make such complaints.
+Epworth does not take retaliatory action against persons who make such complaints.

-If you have questions about this Notice or any complaints about our privacy practices, please contact an agency representative, or the Epworth Privacy Officer at:
+If you have a question about this notice of any complaints about our privacy practices, please contact an agency representative at:

 C/O Privacy Officer